tejuscs/ADBD-Labs/adb-event-notifications/adb-event-notifications.md

 ### Objectives
 As an database developer or administrator:
-1. Learn how to set up autonomous database event topics.
+1. Learn how to set up Autonomous AI Database event topics.
 2. Subscribe to database events via email and SMS.

 ### Required Artifacts
-- An Oracle Cloud Infrastructure account with privileges to provision an autonomous database and create ONS topics and events.
+- An Oracle Cloud Infrastructure account with privileges to provision an Autonomous AI Database and create ONS topics and events.

 ## Task 1: Set up email / SMS notification on ADB provisioning events

-- Let's start by setting up a simple email / SMS notification when autonomous database instances are provisioned in the user's compartment.
+- Let's start by setting up a simple email / SMS notification when Autonomous AI Database instances are provisioned in the user's compartment.

 - Log in to your OCI tenancy and navigate to **Developer SErvices** --> **Application Integration** --> **Notifications** from the top left hamburger menu.